borgg-dev/tensorprox/README.md

 # Introduction

-Tensorprox introduces a distributed Scrubber Center for **DDoS protection**, featuring an innovative incentive mechanism leveraged by the Bittensor Network.
+Tensorprox introduces a unique approach for **DDoS protection**, featuring an distributed architecture with an innovative incentive mechanism leveraged by the Bittensor Network.
 The validation process uses **synthetic traffic generation**, alternating between normal and malicious network behaviors to simulate comprehensive attack scenarios.
 The project aims to evolve into a **global cybersecurity solution** addressing the most challenging security vectors.

 # Core Concept